bluebear94/bag/README.md

 Precedence can, of course, be specified by parentheses, and `&&` and `||` are short-circuit operators (and they are not guaranteed to return either 0 or 1), while `&'`, `|'`, and `^^` do not short-circuit and return either 0 or 1.

-Variables can be assigned using the `=` operator (with the right side empty, it just deletes the variable).
+Variables can be assigned using the `:=` operator, optionally with `Let` in order to create a new variable in the running program (with the right side empty, it just deletes the variable).
 Global variables are denoted by `$`, and they persist through multiple sessions.
 Some operators also provide an assignment equivalent, as well as doubled versions that can appear before *or* after an lvalue.

-    a = 3 _ Assigns 3 to a
+    Let a := 3 _ Assigns 3 to a
-    b = 4 _ Assigns 4 to b
+    Let b := 4 _ Assigns 4 to b
-    b = _ Hasta la vista, b
+    b := _ Hasta la vista, b
-    a = 5 _ Assigns 5 to a
+    a := 5 _ Assigns 5 to a
     a += 1 _ a is now 6
     $:hluna(++a) _ shows 7
     $:hluna(a) _ shows 7